Domestic partnership in the United States: Colorado

 Since July 1, 2009, both opposite sex and same sex couples have been able to enter a designated beneficiary agreement which will grant them limited rights.
 Civil unions became available as well on May 1, 2013.

 District of Columbia

 Domestic partnership in the District of Columbia have been recognized since 1992.
 Effective since March 1, 2002 and expanded further to "near spousal level" rights which were given by a district vote in 2003, 2005, 2007, 2008 and in 2009.

 Hawaii

 Reciprocal beneficiary registration was enacted in 1997.
 The law took effect on June 1, 1997.
 Civil unions became available to same- and opposite-sex couples on January 1, 2012.

+Illinois

+The Village of Oak Park, Illinois in October 1997 began offering a domestic partnership registry for same-sex couples.
+Largely symbolic, the registry was the first of its kind in the state, and it required couples to swear that they were in committed relationships of at least six months.
+Oak Park's Village Board had approved the registry at a meeting in September 1997.

 Maine

 Domestic partnerships in Maine, enacted in 2004, exist for all couples, regardless of sex.
 The law took effect on January 1, 2005.

 Maryland

 Two bills, providing some limited domestic partnership rights for same-sex and different-sex couples, were passed by the 2008 General Assembly and came into effect on July 1 of that year.